About us

 New parish centre

-The construction of a new parish centre in 2011 adjacent to the cottage is the Association’s most recent development.
+The new parish centre adjacent to the cottage was constructed in 2011